 You can fill up the nondisposable reusable water you brought with you near the restrooms.
 There is a water fountain, and there is even a water bottle filling station.
 If you left your reusable water bottle in your room or at home, the Exit Glacier Nature enter sells them for your convenience.

 Exit Glacier is such a lovely area that it is a great idea to begin or end your visit with a snack or meal.
 Picnic tables are located right next to the parking lot.
 These resealable silicone sandwich/snack bags are leakproof are a great and easy way to transport food safely if you plan to picnic during your visit at Exit Glacier Alaska.
 If you are thinking of bringing something more substantial with you, for a post-hike meal, these collapsible food storage containers are a wise decision.
 Either of these choices folds flat for transportation and would fit easily in your carry-aboard luggage.

 Remember, there are no bathrooms on any Exit Glacier hike, so please make sure you use the bathrooms before you venture on your explorations, walks or hikes of Exit Glacier!

 4) Exit Glacier Alaska Is A Visible Reminder Of Glacial Recession.

 Exit Glacier has been receding at a rate of approximately 162 feet a year since 2010.
-More recently, Exit Glacier shrunk 262 feet from fall of 2015 to the fall of 2016!
-When you begin your Exit Glacier hike, you will see that markers are strategically placed demonstrating where Exit Glacier once was at different years in the past.
-Before it receded to its current location, Exit Glacier Alaska is believed to have originally reached all the way to Seward, Alaska, 8 miles away!
+More recently, Exit Glacier shrunk 262 feet from fall of 2015 to the fall of 2016.
+When you begin your Exit Glacier hike, you will see that markers are strategically placed demonstrating where Exit Glacier once was during different years in the past.
+Before it receded to its current location, Exit Glacier Alaska is believed to have originally reached all the way to Seward, Alaska, 8 miles away.